What Is the Marketing Grade Calculator?

 How do I share my marketing grade with my team?

-Copy the URL from your browser — it encodes your full scorecard.
-Or use the Export buttons: PNG for slide decks, TikTok Story for social, CSV for spreadsheets.
+Copy the URL from your browser — it encodes your full scorecard in base64.
+Or use the Export buttons: 1200×630 PNG for slide decks, 1080×1920 vertical card for TikTok Stories, CSV for spreadsheets.
 The Exec Deck mode (press E) is designed for screen-sharing in board meetings.